Saving SWE-Bench: A Benchmark Mutation Approach for Realistic Agent Evaluation: Methodology

 We collected a random sample of 10,000 user queries from a week's worth of requests issued by $\sim$6k distinct users to a chat-based agent.
 Since our goal is to focus on bug-fixing, we first attempt to categorize the queries into various user intents.

 To ensure systematic categorization, we employed a two-stage labeling process using LLMs with human validation. \begin{enumerate} \item \textbf{Extract High-Level Categories in Sample}: The first stage involved generating high-level categories for software engineering tasks.
-We presented the LLM with a sample of $\sim$500 user queries and use the prompt shown in Figure~\ref{fig:categories_prompt} in the Appendix to get the LLM to generate meaningful task categories.
-This yielded categories in Figure ~\ref{fig:query-categories}. \item \textbf{Apply Categorization to New Queries}: In the second stage, we applied the categorization prompt shown in the Appendix (Figure~\ref{fig:categorize_prompt}) to assign each query to its most appropriate category.
-Examples of such queries are shown in Figure ~\ref{fig:query-categories}. \end{enumerate}
+We presented the LLM with a sample of $\sim$500 user queries and use the prompt shown in Figure~\ref{fig:categories_prompt} to get the LLM to generate meaningful task categories.
+This yielded categories in Figure ~\ref{fig:query-categories}. \item \textbf{Apply Categorization to New Queries}: In the second stage, we applied the categorization prompt shown in Figure~\ref{fig:categorize_prompt} to assign each query to its most appropriate category.
+Figure ~\ref{fig:query-categories} shows examples of such queries. \end{enumerate}

 Figure~\ref{fig:categories} shows the distribution of the resulting categories.
-We can see that bug fixing and error resolution is among the largest category of user interactions, accounting for $\sim$14\% of all queries.
+We can see that bug fixing and error resolution is among the largest categories, accounting for $\sim$14\% of all queries.

 \lstset{ basicstyle=\ttfamily , breaklines=true, breakatwhitespace=false, columns=flexible, keepspaces=true, frame=none, xleftmargin=0pt, framexleftmargin=0pt, backgroundcolor=, tabsize=1, showtabs=false, showspaces=false, showstringspaces=false, basewidth=0.5em, gobble=0 }